 Open mornings & book a visit

 We welcome visits from parents who are considering Bassett House for their child.
 We hold open events two or three times a year.
-Our next open event will be on Thursday, 5 October 2017, from 6-8pm and you are very welcome to come along.
-Please let us know (by emailing Thalia, our registrar, at firstname.lastname@example.org) if you plan on coming.
+Our next open event will be on Friday 2 March 2018 from 2-3.30pm and you are very welcome to come along.
+Please contact Thalia (at email@example.com) to reserve a slot.
 If you don’t want to wait that long or prefer the opportunity to spend more time with Mrs Cawthorne, the headmistress, she would be happy to give you a private tour during the school week so that you can see us in action and ask all the questions you have.

 Please register your child before coming on a private tour: see the Entrance Procedure section below which tells you how.
 Once you have registered, we will acknowledge your registration and invite you for a private tour.